-Sofia Jamir’s Shows Off Curvy Bod In Nude Bodysuit On Stairs
+Sofia Jamora Shows Off Curvy Bod In Nude Bodysuit On Stairs

 The bodysuit featured thin straps, along with a structured top and two, vertical stripes down the front.
 Plus, there were glittery specks throughout that gave it dimension.

 Jamora let her legs fall down the stairs naturally, as she popped her right hip and placed her hands on it.
-She wore her hair in a high ponytail, and looked into the distance to her right.
+She wore her hair in a high ponytail and looked into the distance to her right.

 Sofia also sported a pair of sunglasses, which fell down her nose.
 She puckered her lips for the shot.